dovecot/documentation/source/configuration_manual/replication.rst

   working simultaneously on the same user.
 But with shared folders multiple users can be syncing the same folder.
-So this would need additional locks (e.g. shared folders would likely need to lock the owner user, and public folders would likely need a per-folder lock or a aybe a global public folder lock).
+So this would need additional locks (e.g. shared folders would likely need to lock the owner user, and public folders would likely need a per-folder lock or maybe a global public folder lock).
 There are no plans to fix this.

 .. _replication_configuration: